hadronized/toodoux/rfcs/0001-initial-design.md

 - `wip_alias`: name to use when showing the `WIP` status.
 - `done_alias`: name to use when showing the `DONE` status.
 - `active_project`: project name to use to filter.
 Can be set to `null` or removed if no project should be used.
+- `editor`: if `$EDITOR` is not set, this variable will be used to edit notes.
+If this variable is set while `$EDITOR` is set too, `$EDITOR` has predominance.

 ## What’s next

+### Fuzzy search

+Right now, commands expecting a `<task_uid>` require the user to go through this workflow:

+1. Use `td list` or `td ls` (with, maybe, some filtering options).
+2. Search for the task they want and remember its UID.
+3. Issue the command they want by replacing `<task_uid>` with the UID they found previously.

+While this is okay-ish, a much better interface would be to allow the user to completely omit the `<task_uid>`.
+In that situation, we would spawn a fuzzy finder that would allow the user to search for their tasks by using the filtering syntax, and that would automatically find the right UID associated with the task.

+While this feature is exciting, it’s not going to be in the first version and will be added in a later version.
+An RFC will be needed to describe the exact interaction with the user.

 # Impacts
 > Does that change have any impact, and if so, which?